allynria/bo/README.md

 - `npm test`: Runs the full test suite, including idempotency and HMAC enforcement.
 - `npm run start`: Starts the service locally.

+## Operational Scripts & Guards
+- `scripts/repo-guards.sh`: Fails CI if tracked artifacts reappear, if `Dockerfile` is missing a `HEALTHCHECK`, if `/healthz` or `/readyz` endpoints are absent, or if graceful shutdown hooks (`SIGTERM|SIGINT` + `server.close()`) are missing.
+Why: enforce production guarantees and keep the repository clean.
+- `scripts/config-guard.mjs`: Gates dev/debug features and sensitive endpoints based on environment configuration, ensuring debug/heap features do not ship in production.
+Why: harden production behavior and reduce risk.
+- `scripts/service.js`: Exposes `GET /healthz` (liveness) and `GET /readyz` (readiness).
+Registers signal handlers and calls `server.close()` to drain connections for graceful shutdown.
+Why: healthy orchestration and safe rollouts.
+- `.github/workflows/repo-guards.yml`: Runs `scripts/repo-guards.sh` on PRs and pushes to `main`.
+Why: prevent regressions from bypassing reviews.
+- `.github/workflows/image-security.yml`: Scans container images for known vulnerabilities as part of CI.
+Why: supply chain and image security.
+- `Dockerfile` `HEALTHCHECK`: Probes `/healthz` within the container.
+Why: early detection of stalled or unhealthy processes.

+### Artifact Policy
+- Ignored by `.gitignore`: `coverage/`, `dist/`, `build/`, `tmp/`, `tmp_rl/`, `var/usage/`, `out.txt`, `errs.txt`, `probe.txt`, `rename-probe.txt`, `test_output*.txt`, `tmp.kill.write.json*`, `janitor_guard_*.*`, `enospc.trigger.txt`.
+- Why: prevent bulky or ephemeral artifacts from polluting the repository and slowing clones.
+- CI guard: the repo guard fails if any of these files are tracked.
+- History: artifacts were purged from Git history to reduce repository size; collaborators should rebase or re-clone after a history rewrite.

 ## Notes
 - Exactly-once tool markers are written by an isolated worker subprocess with strict FS/network allowlists and memory/time caps.
 Policy defaults to fail-closed.